saadahmed1084/hide-spotify-elements/README.md

 # DISCLAIMER
 These scripts are AI-generated, and the repository owner does not take any credit for authoring them.
 They have been open-sourced for use by the general public to remove any disturbing or offensive content from their own Spotify Web experience.
-The repository owner **shall not be held liable** for any misuse of these scripts.
+The repository owner **shall not be held liable** for any misuse of these scripts, or any adverse effects arising from their usage.

 # Instructions
 - Install the TamperMonkey extension for [Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).